linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

 - `deployDummyXAssetTokensAndMinters` -
     Whether dummy FAsset tokens should be deployed.
 Option with `true` is used for dev testing.

+- `deployNATFtso` -
+    Whether NAT token FTSO should be deployed.

+- `NATMultiAssets` -
+    List of multiasset symbols

 ## FTSO system settings

 - `rewardEpochDurationSeconds` -